riseshia/affected_tests/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install affected_tests

+### About engine

+affected_tests support 3 engines to find out test, source relation:

+- rotoscope (default)
+- coverage
+- calleree

+each engine require its library, so you need to add proper gem according to your selection(except coverage which is stdlib).

 ## Usage